canjs/canjs/docs/can-guides/experiment/setting-up-canjs.md

 ## Browserify and npm

-> You can get started faster with our [Browserify example repo](https://github.com/canjs/browserify-example).
+> Get started with CanJS and [Browserify](http://browserify.org) by [cloning this example repo on GitHub](https://github.com/canjs/browserify-example).

 CanJS works with Browserify.
 Install [can-core CanJS’s core modules] and Browserify (with `stringify`) with npm: